bahaabdelwahed/killshot/README.md

 Cms Exploit Scanner && WebApp Vul Scanner Also You can use killshot to Scan automaticly multiple type of scan with nmap and unicorn .
 And With this tool You can Generate PHP Simple Backdoors upload it manual and connect to the target using killshot

-This Tool Bearing A simple Ruby Fuzzer Tested on VULSERV.exe And Linux Log clear script To change the content of login paths
+This Tool Bearing A simple Ruby Fuzzer Tested on VULSERV.exe And Linux Log clear script To change the content of login paths Spider can help you to find parametre of the site and scan xss and sql

  ![killshot-logo_v1](https://user-images.githubusercontent.com/19738278/47605704-7eaab180-d9f9-11e8-97cc-74fad3dc152c.png)